Frequently Asked Questions

 You may request the password online if you know the VID # or the User ID established for the file by accessing the vendor registration systems or contact 512-463-3459.

-- When changes are made to an existing CMBL profile or after registration has been completed as a new vendor, how long before the information is posted to the TPASS website?
+- When changes are made to an existing CMBL profile or after registration has been completed as a new vendor, how long before the information is posted to the SPD website?

-New registration or profile changes should be reflected on the TPASS website within 30 minutes.
+New registration or profile changes should be reflected on the SPD website within 30 minutes.

 - Will I receive a notice regarding the expiration of my CMBL profile?